clarkfitzg/clarkfitzg.github.io/_posts/2020-06-19-intro-to-Julia's-Debugger.md

 ```

 Let's start by looking at the variables in our current frame.
+These are the local variables inside the function.
 We expect to see `x, y, z` bound to `1, 2, 3`.
 ```julia
 1|debug> fr